 Coming into today, shares of the entertainment company had lost 3.74% in the past month.
 In that same time, the Consumer Discretionary sector lost 3.8%, while the S&P 500 lost 1.43%.

-Investors will be hoping for strength from DIS as it approaches its next earnings release, which is expected to be November 7, 2019.
-On that day, DIS is projected to report earnings of $0.97 per share, which would represent a year-over-year decline of 34.46%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.91 billion, up 32.16% from the year-ago period.
+Walt Disney will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.76, up 153.33% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $21.33 billion, up 5.83% from the year-ago period.

-Any recent changes to analyst estimates for DIS should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for Walt Disney should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.07% lower.
-DIS is holding a Zacks Rank of #5 (Strong Sell) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.97% higher.
+Walt Disney is currently sporting a Zacks Rank of #3 (Hold).

-It is also worth noting that DIS currently has a PEG ratio of 4.14.
+We can also see that DIS currently has a PEG ratio of 1.61.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Media Conglomerates was holding an average PEG ratio of 2.47 at yesterday's closing price.
+The Media Conglomerates was holding an average PEG ratio of 1.52 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report